 Statement on the Conduct of Monetary Policy The Treasurer and the Governor of the Reserve Bank

-This statement records the common understanding of the Governor, as Chairman of the Reserve Bank Board, and the Government on key aspects of Australia's monetary and central banking policy framework.
+The Statement on the Conduct of Monetary Policy (the Statement) has recorded the common understanding of the Governor, as Chairman of the Reserve Bank Board, and the Government on key aspects of Australia's monetary and central banking policy framework since 1996.

-This statement should continue to foster a better understanding, both in Australia and overseas, of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Reserve Bank.
+The Statement seeks to foster a sound understanding of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Reserve Bank.

 Relationship between the Reserve Bank and the Government

-The Government recognises the independence of the Reserve Bank and its responsibility for monetary policy matters and will continue to respect the Reserve Bank's independence as provided by statute.
+The Government recognises and will continue to respect the Reserve Bank's independence, as provided by the Act.

 New appointments to the Reserve Bank Board will be made by the Treasurer from a register of eminent candidates of the highest integrity maintained by the Secretary to the Treasury and the Governor.
-This procedure removes the potential for political considerations in the appointment process and ensures only the best qualified candidates are appointed to the Reserve Bank Board.
+This procedure ensures only the best qualified candidates are appointed to the Reserve Bank Board.

 Objectives of Monetary Policy